Simple Strategies for Supporting Students with Challenging Histories

 3. Absence of a safe, caring, non-judgmental support system after the event occurs

-The foundation for working with students with trauma history is remembering the three “R’s”: rhythm, regulation, and relationships.
+The foundation for working with students with a challenging history is remembering the three “R’s”: rhythm, regulation, and relationships.

-The foundation for working with students with trauma history is remembering the three “R’s”: rhythm, regulation, and relationships.
+The foundation for working with students with a challenging history is remembering the three “R’s”: rhythm, regulation, and relationships.

 Jon Barberio, MA, LPCA